solana-mobile/solana-mobile-doc-site/docs/getting-started/mobile-dapp-architecture.md

 This example case outlines an MWA session where the dApp:

 1. Establishes a session with a wallet.
-2. Requests authorization, elevating the session to an "authorized state" and receiving an authorized pubKey.
+2. Requests authorization, elevating the session to an "authorized state" and receiving a list of authorized accounts and an authToken.
-3. Requests transaction signing, receiving a transaction signed with the authorized pubKey.
+3. Requests transaction signing, receiving a transaction signed by the authorized accounts.

 <img src="/diagrams/authorize_and_sign.svg" alt="Authorize and Sign Diagram" className="diagram-image"/>

+In future sessions, the dApp can initiate with the valid authToken to immediately elevate to an "authorizd state", skipping the "connect" step.

+While the protocol technically supports multiple accounts, most wallet apps only implement a single account authorization per session.

 For a more detailed diagram that shows the full communication exchange, refer to this [section in the spec](https://solana-mobile.github.io/mobile-wallet-adapter/spec/spec.html#authorize-and-sign-transaction).